MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 - **:::no-loc text="Unrestricted":::**: This profile can run any QIR program within the limits of memory for simulators or the number of qubits for physical quantum computers.
 - **:::no-loc text="QIR base":::**: This profile can run any Q# program that doesn't require the use of the results from qubit measurements to control the program flow.
 Within a Q# program targeted for this kind of QPU, values of type `Result` don't support equality comparison.
-- **:::no-loc text="QIR Adaptative RI":::**: This profile has limited ability to use the results from qubit measurements to control the program flow.
+- **:::no-loc text="QIR Adaptive RI":::**: This profile has limited ability to use the results from qubit measurements to control the program flow.
 Within a Q# program targeted for this kind of QPU, you can compare values of type `Result` as part of conditions within `if` statements in operations, allowing mid-circuit measurement.
 The corresponding conditional blocks might not contain `return` or `set` statements.

 ## Create and run applications for :::no-loc text="Unrestricted"::: target profile